jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-2c1.md

 ### Unjust Immigration Laws

-<sup>102</sup> After the destruction of monasteries, the poor were deprived of the charity of those religious houses.
+{{< s v="102" >}} After the destruction of monasteries, the poor were deprived of the charity of those religious houses.

 The Poor Relief Act of 1601 enacted that=
     every parish is bound to provide for its own poor, and